grierson/grierson/productivity/learning.md

     - Change environment
     - Turn task it into a challenge
   - Lot's of your work will bad but you learn from mistakes so have fun
+  - Make tasks small so you get easy wins

 - References
   - Flow [^FLOW]